OCIPOC/courses-and-books/python-data-structures/book/maps-hashtables-skiplists.md

          h += ord(character)                  # add in value of next character return h
     ```
-- Compression functions - in some cases, the result of the has function can be used immediatly.
+- Compression functions - in some cases, the result of the hash function can't be used immediatly.
 The result can be negative or exceet the capacity of the underlying array.
 In such cases we need compressions functions.
-    - The Division Method
+    - The Division Method - <strong>i mod N</strong>
-    - The MAD (Multiply-Add-and-Divide) Method
+    - The MAD (Multiply-Add-and-Divide) Method - <strong>((a*i + b) mod p)  mod N</strong>
     - Collision-Handling Schemes
-        - Separate Chaining
+        - Separate Chaining - use secondary container.
+For example, the value of the Hash Table is a list of values
-        - Open Addressing
+        - Open Addressing -
-        - Linear Probing and Its Variants
+            - Linear Probing - if h(k) = j and j is taken, try j+1
+            - Quadratic Probing - h(k) + i^2 for i = 0...n

 ## Sorted Maps